civican/legisinfo/42-1/bills/S-5/bill_text.md

     a **device**, within the meaning of section 2 of the `Food and Drugs Act,` that is the subject of an authorization issued under that Act authorizing its sale for use with a prescription vaping product.

-  **(2)** In this section, **prescription**, in respect of a vaping product, means that the product
+  **(2)** In this section, **prescription**, in respect of a vaping product, means

+    that the product

-    contains a drug that is set out in the prescription drug list, as amended from time to time, established under subsection 29.1(1) of the `Food and Drugs Act`, or a drug that is part of a class of drugs that is set out in that list; and
+    contains a drug that is set out in the prescription drug list, as amended from time to time, established under subsection 29.1(1) of the `Food and Drugs Act`, or a drug that is part of a class of drugs that is set out in that list, and

-    is the subject of an authorization issued under that Act authorizing its sale.
+    is the subject of an authorization issued under that Act authorizing its sale; or

+    that the product contains a **controlled substance**, as defined in subsection 2(1) of the `Controlled Drugs and Substances Act`, the sale or provision of which is authorized under that Act.

 ### Section 19